webexpress-framework/WebExpress/docs/view-state-service.md

 The error model defined here is single and predictable, because consistent failures are part of a good user interface and part of a testable system.
 Errors are normalized in the service, surfaced through state and presented by the view.

 Every service operation normalizes a failure into a result that reports the kind of error, the status, a message and whether the error is retriable.
-The kinds are etwork, http, parse, bort and alidation, and an abort is never surfaced to the user because it is an expected consequence of a newer request replacing an older one.
+The kinds are network, http, parse, abort and validation, and an abort is never surfaced to the user because it is an expected consequence of a newer request replacing an older one.
 The store carries a loading flag and an error value, and the view renders an error affordance from that state, which reuses the existing alert and the validation summary that the modal form already presents.
 Intents decide retry and user messaging, so the policy lives in one place rather than being scattered across handlers.

 A global error channel reports uncaught service errors through an event and an optional toast that reuses the existing popup notification component, so that an unexpected failure is visible without crashing a component.
 The C# service descriptor can declare a mapping from status codes to message keys, so that the messages stay server-authored and localizable through the existing internationalization layer.
 The outcome is that a failure has exactly one path, from the service to the store to the view, and that path is the same for every component.